As wills and estate lawyers practising at Gold Coast, the process of estate planning and writing a Will involves three important steps:

 When estate planning and writing a will, there are a number of different types of assets to consider.
 These fall generally within the following categories:-

-Jointly owned assets include joint bank accounts, furniture and the like, and properties which are held by a couple as joint tenants (if the property is held as tenants in common, then each interest is given in accordance with the terms of the respective party’s will).
-Save for the exception in relation to property held as tenants in common, the ownership of jointly owned assets generally falls to the surviving owner, irrespective of what is said in a will.
+Jointly owned assets include joint bank accounts, furniture and the like, and properties which are held by a couple jointly (if the property is held as tenants in common, then each interest is given in accordance with the terms of the respective party’s will).
+Save for the exception in relation to property held as tenants in common, the ownership of assets held as joint tenants generally falls to the surviving owner, irrespective of what is said in a will.
+There is however a presumption under the Property Law Act that property is held as tenants in common, meaning that unless it is clearly held as joint tenants, the interest in the property should be dealt with under the will.

 The next category of assets is assets which are owned solely by an individual.
 Generally speaking, these assets may be given in accordance with the terms of the will.
 But many assets that people control are not necessarily owned by them as they may be owned by companies controlled by the person, or they may be owned by the person (or a company controlled by the person) but in their capacity as trustee of a trust.